Urology procedures

 What are kidney stones?

 Kidney stones are hard deposits made of minerals and salts that form inside the kidneys.
 They can vary in size and cause symptoms such as severe pain, blood in the urine, and difficulty passing urine.
+One of the most effective surgical methods for removing kidney stones is known as Percutaneous Nephrolithotomy (PCNL).

 What is percutaneous nephrolithotomy (PCNL)?